GSTIN: What is GSTIN Number? – Check & Verify GSTIN/UIN Number Online?

 GSTIN can be misused by suppliers to manipulate customers.
 Basic instances of misuse of GSTIN are:

-- The supplier can use fake GSTIN ID to evade paying taxes to the government.
+- The supplier can use a fake GSTIN ID to evade paying taxes to the government.

 - There can be fake inward invoices created by a supplier to balance the amount of tax liability.
 These invoices would be created even without actually supplying goods to anyone.